Fodor's Expert Review Piazza dei Cavalli

-The hub of the city is the Piazza dei Cavalli.
-The flamboyant equestrian statues from which the piazza takes its name are depictions of Ranuccio Farnese (1569–1622) and, on the left, his father, Alessandro (1545–92).
+The hub of the city is the Piazza dei Cavalli, with the flamboyant equestrian statues from which the piazza takes its name.
+These are depictions of Ranuccio Farnese (1569–1622) and, on the left, his father, Alessandro (1545–92).
 The latter was a beloved ruler, enlightened and fair; Ranuccio, his successor, less so.
 Both statues are the work of Francesco Mochi, a master Baroque sculptor.
-Dominating the square is the massive 13th-century Palazzo Pubblico, also known as il Gotico.
+Dominating the square is the massive 13th-century Palazzo Pubblico, also known as Il Gotico.
 This two-tone, marble-and-brick, turreted and crenellated building was the seat of town government before Piacenza fell under the iron fists of the ruling Pallavicini and Farnese families.